wolkenheim/keycloak-vue3/README.md

-# Keycloak Client for Vue 3 with Piñia and TypeScript
+# Keycloak Client for Vue 3 with Pinia and TypeScript

 This is a detailed step-by-step guide to set up an existing Vue 3 project with Keycloak.
 There are multiple ways to achieve this.
 The Keycloak docs give you some hints but let´s be honest: the basic solution with conditions